 How to Avoid a Slip and Fall Injury in Winter

-Posted by PKSD Law Firm on Feb 08, 2019 in Personal Injury News
+Posted by PKSD Law Firm on February 8, 2019 in Personal Injury

 Slip and fall injuries can happen at any time of the year, but there is a particularly high risk during the winter months because of the presence of snow and ice.
 There are many precautions you can take to reduce your risk of a slip and fall accident from snow or ice.